echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `discord_news_webhook`: A discord webhook url to send news and announcements to
 * `pf_state_limits`: The content to be appended to the pass rules that enforces limits (default: `(max 10000, source-track rule, max-src-nodes 5, max-src-states 2000, max-src-conn 50)`)
 * `force_https_urls`: Force URL generation to always be https (sets `_SERVER['HTTPS']=on`)
+* `menu_items`: JSON encoded string of items to append to the frontend menu

 ## mail configuration
 * `mail_from` Email address used to send registration and password reset mails from